Animenosekai/translate/README.md

 #### Translators

-You can use each translators separately by using them the same way as you would with `translatepy.Translator`
+You can use each translators separately by using them the same way as you would with `translatepy.Translator` (or `translatepy.Translate`)

 ```python
 >>> from translatepy.translators.google import GoogleTranslate